 Studio 83 Dance Academy is pleased to offer the community high quality, curriculum based dance instruction from professionally trained teachers, with the low cost associated with a park district.
 We have 4 fully equipped studios with sprung floors, a warm and welcoming waiting area, and a full selection of classes for ages 2 - adult.
 We invite you all to become a part of our dance family!

-Dance Program Contact:
+Dance Academy Contact:

-Current Dance Program Offerings
+Current Dance Offerings

 Like our Facebook page for updates and information!

-Maddie Plewacki - Program Specialist/Academy Director/Instructor
+Maddie Plewacki - Recreation Supervisor/Academy Director/Instructor

 Maddie has been an instructor and choreographer at Studio 83 Dance Academy since 2008; and, this is her second year as Studio Director.
 Her routines have received multiple high trophies, placed in the top 10, top 5, and 1st overall, received judge's choice awards (including best choreography and technique), and multiple regional championships.
 Maddie has trained in ballet, pointe, tap, jazz, hip hop and modern dance for more than 20 years.
 She is a graduate of Northern Illinois University, where she majored in dance performance, and spanish language and literature.
 At NIU, Maddie trained with Judith Chitwood, Paula Frasz and Autumn Eckman, and performed in several Northern Dance Theatre shows.
 In addition, she choreographs numerous musical productions for kids and adults throughout the Chicagoland area.
 Maddie continues her training by attending DMI conventions, Tremaine conventions, taking class at Lou Conte, and traveling to New York City each summer to attend the Dance Teacher Summit.
 With her strong passion for dance, nothing is more satisfying than spreading that passion to others.

-Aly Stanczak - Recreation Manager/Company Director
+Aly Stanczak - Recreation Manager/Company Director/Instructor

 Laura Biernacki - Instructor